PyTorch Gaudi Theory of Operations

 Note

 Starting from v1.13.0 release, a preview of PyTorch Eager mode is supported.
-This is the default mode if Lazy mode is disabled using the following environment variable:
+It can be enabled with the following environment variable:

 PT_HPU_LAZY_MODE=0

-The software stack reads this environment variable once at the time of initialization:
+The software reads this environment variable once at the time of initialization:

 os.environ["PT_HPU_MAX_COMPOUND_OP_SIZE"] = "1"